P-47: The Phantom Fighter

 P-47: The Phantom Fighter is a 1988 horizontally scrolling shooter arcade video game originally developed by NMK and published by Jaleco.
 Set during World War II, players control a Republic P-47 Thunderbolt fighter aircraft to face against the Nazis, who are occupying multiple countries around the world.
 Its gameplay involves destroying waves of enemies, picking up power-ups and new weapons, and destroying bosses.
 It ran on the Mega System 1 hardware.

 P-47: The Phantom Fighter was created by NMK as a game that celebrated the fight for freedom instead of war, with composer Sizlla Okamura not wanting the music being about horrors of war and leaned towards the concept of freedom being fun instead.
 First launched in arcades, the game was later ported to other platforms and has since been re-released through download services for modern platforms.
-A conversion for the Sega Mega Drive was in development, however it did not receive an official release to the public.
-The title was met with mostly positive reception from critics and players alike, earning an award from Gamest magazine, however the home ports garnered mixed response from magazines, many of which also drew comparison with Silkworm.
+A conversion for the Sega Mega Drive was in development, but did not receive an official release until 2025 via City Connection, current owners of Jaleco's catalogue.
+The title was met with mostly positive reception from critics and players alike, earning an award from Gamest magazine; however, the home ports garnered mixed response from magazines, many of which also drew comparison with Silkworm.
 A sequel, P-47 Aces, was released in 1995.

 Gameplay

-P-47: The Phantom Fighter is a horizonal-scrolling shooter game reminiscent of Silkworm, USAAF Mustang, and Hacha Mecha Fighter.
+P-47: The Phantom Fighter is a horizontal-scrolling shooter game reminiscent of Silkworm, USAAF Mustang, and Hacha Mecha Fighter.
 Players control a Republic P-47 Thunderbolt fighter aircraft through eight stages that take place across multiple countries around the world, each with a boss at the end that must be defeated in order to progress further and face against the Nazis.

 Some enemies carry icon-based power-up items that can be picked to increase the aircraft's firepower such as bombs and missiles as well as a speed booster to increase mobility.
 Getting hit by enemy fire or colliding against solid stage obstacles will result in losing a live, as well as a penalty of decreasing the aircraft's firepower and once all lives are lost, the game is over unless players insert more credits into the arcade machine to continue playing.
 After completing the last stage, the game begins again with the second loop increasing in difficulty.
 In addition to the single-player mode, the game also features a two-player cooperative multiplayer mode.